Orbit Closures and Invariants: Separability of

 In characteristic 0, principal stabilizers exist under mild hypotheses: for instance, if $X$ is smooth \cite[Prop.\ 5.3]{rich_princ} or if $X$ has good dimension \cite[Lem.\ 3.4]{LuRi}.
 For a counterexample in positive characteristic, see Example~\ref{ex:noslice}.

-\begin{thm} Suppose that: (a) $H$ is a principal stabilizer for $X_{\rm cl}$; (b) $H$ is $G$-cr; (c) $X/G$ and $X^H/N_G(H)$ are irreducible; and (d) $X/G$ is normal.
-Then $\psi_{X,H}$ is finite, bijective and purely inseparable.
+\begin{thm} Let $X$ be an affine $G$-variety.
+Suppose that: (a) $H$ is a principal stabilizer for $X_{\rm cl}$; (b) $H$ is $G$-cr; (c) $X/G$ and $X^H/N_G(H)$ are irreducible; and (d) $X/G$ is normal.
+Then $\psi_{X,H}$ is finite and bijective.
 In particular, if $\psi_{X,H}$ is separable then it is an isomorphism. \end{thm}

 Observe that this result extends a theorem of Luna and Richardson \cite[Thm.\ 4.2]{LuRi} to positive characteristic; note that in characteristic 0, a reductive group $H$ is automatically $G$-cr, $\psi_{X,H}$ is automatically separable and principal stabilizers exist, as noted above.